-Now mentally go back to the activation event – the turn on -the stimulus.
+Now mentally, go back to the activation event – to turn on -the stimulus.
 Review everything about the earliest onset of your feelings – the earliest awareness of your symptoms.
-Review where you were, who was present, what was going on and how you felt.
+Review where you were, who was present, what was going on, and how you felt.
 Be especially aware of any changes in your feelings.
 You are now aware of the consequences (your symptoms or usual reaction), and you are aware of the stimulus and the activation of your emotions.

 Count mentally, 1, 2, 3, and like magic, at the count of 3, the thought you told yourself appears to you.
 You are acutely aware of the thought-link between your present feelings or symptoms (real or recalled) and the thought you turned “on” when the stimulus occurred.